Knot So Simple: A Minimalistic Environment for Spatial Reasoning

 Spatial reasoning has been studied with benchmarks focused on language-vision tasks, specifically relations between individual objects using synthetic~\citep{johnson2017clevr,suhr-etal-2017-corpus} and natural~\citep{suhr-etal-2019-corpus,liu2023visual} images.
 The evaluation of the spatial reasoning of agents is often embedded in locomotion or robotics manipulation tasks~\citep{yang2025embodiedbench, Shridhar_2020_CVPR}.
 These tasks prioritize diverse domains and spatial relationships, but they are static and require limited reasoning.
 In contrast, \knotgym, is more narrow, but demands long, complex spatial reasoning, opening up opportunities to apply test-time-scaling reasoning in a visual domain.
 Similar narrow focus to \knotgym is deployed by lilGym~\citep{wu-etal-2023-lilgym}, but with focus relations between rigid objects expressed in natural language.

 \paragraph{Axes of Generalization} Generalization is studied along many axes, such as length in text sequence models~\citep{anil2022exploring}, size in graph neural networks~\citep{pmlr-v139-yehudai21a}, combining parts in new ways~\citep{hupkes2020compositionality}, performing arithmetic \citep{Lee2025SelfImprovingTO, dziri2023faith}, and symbolic operations \citep{welleck2022symbolic}. \knotgym proposes a new \emph{visual} generalization axis.
-This leverages the well-studied mathematical construct of knots, which provides an established formulation to structure and discuss generalization evaluation.
+We leverages the well-studied mathematical construct of knots to provide an established formulation to structure and discuss generalization evaluation.

 \paragraph{Deformable Object Manipulation} Manipulating deformable objects, such as liquid, playdough, and ropes, is notorious for its infinite dimensional configuration space~\citep{corl2020softgym}.
 Existing work~\citep{yan2020learning, sundaresan2021untangling, shi2024robocraft} focuses on learning task-specific representations, and aims to generalize robustly across different textual and material in the real world. \knotgym takes the idea of rope manipulation and simplifies the apparatus to emphasize complexity generalization.
 This allows us to assess the complex visual reasoning abilities of both RL methods and general pretrained VLMs. \knotgym also has a different goal formulation compared to classic robotics tasks.
 Our goal is to reach an abstract topological structure determined by the Gauss code, as opposed to minimizing a distance (i.e., Euclidean) between one set of coordinates and the goal coordinates.
 The latter can be formulated as an optimization problem, while the former relies more on abstract reasoning (even a form of searching).